3MFConsortium/spec_core/3MF Core Specification.md

 **Thumbnail.** An image that helps end-users identify the contents of the package, expressed as a JPEG or PNG image.

-**Thumbnail part.** The OPC part that contains the package thumbnail image.
+**Thumbnail part.** The OPC part that contains the package thumbnail image or the object thumbnail image.

 **Top.** The maximum printable XY plane of the print area or the correspondent maximum plane of a model bounding box, once transformed to the output coordinate space.